 Goal: The goal of the Texas Center for Minority Health, Education, Research and Outreach program is to utilize NIMHD COE funding to build capacity and infrastructure at the UNTHSC for its nationally recognized health disparities research, training and outreach activities, specifically in recruiting and training more junior faculty, postdocs and early stage investigators in research on minority health and health disparities.
 The Center will enable transdisciplinary, interprofessional collaborations and novel approaches to understanding minority health and eliminate health disparities.

-2. Conduct research on health disparity areas that exist in Texas minorities such as diabetes, cardiovascular diseases, cancer, stroke and HIV.
+- conduct CBPR based- and biomedical- research on health disparities in women’s health that exists in Texas minorities such as cancer, HIV, obesity, cardiovascular diseases, and stroke,

-4. Promote education of students in health professions, health care practitioners and policy makers on the existence of health disparities and the need to combat the problem.
+- Promote education of students in health professions, health care practitioners and policy makers on the existence of health disparities and the need to combat the problem, and

-5. Serve as a resource for the minority communities to disseminate health information, promote community participation in health education and research, and to implement disease prevention activities.
+- Serve as a resource for the minority communities in North Texas to disseminate health information, promote community participation in health education and research, and to implement disease prevention activities.

 This page was last modified on October 4, 2017